NandaGopalYadav/sovereign/README.md

 trust.
 SOVEREIGN is a much smaller, more transparent setup (one learning agent, two scripted opponents, six mechanism levers) designed to ask which of those mechanisms, individually, is *necessary* for the dominated-strategy result to emerge under PPO.
-See `RESEARCH.md` for the full argument and `PREP.md` for the implementation walkthrough.
+See `RESEARCH.md` for the full argument.

 ---